I've just about recovered from the headache that was caused from configuring cache for a side project recently.

 'cache.headers' => \Illuminate\Http\Middleware\SetCacheHeaders::class under the route middleware group.

-- This enabled me to apply custom cache headers to my route groups or endpoints
+- This allowed me to apply custom cache headers to my route groups or endpoints

 - Thinking I'd cracked it I went to check my response headers, and saw 14400 coming out of the response headers, even though my value was 1800.